Lucas-Souto/my-first-multiplayer-game/README.md

  * Screen warp (like pacman);
  * Two type of fruits to increase your score.

-# Walking Squares - Remake:
+# Walking Squares - Remake: - Done!
 This version will focuse on:
  * Solving the problems of the original game;
  * Using udp protocol;